Laundering and Tax Evasion

-- Money laundering is against the law and contrary to our PVPs.
+- Money laundering and tax evasion are against the law and contrary to our PVPs.

 - Our approved payment and sales practices are designed to ensure P&G resources are not used to violate these laws.

 - They must be followed for all purchases of goods and services, and for all sales.

 You must be vigilant and exercise good judgment when dealing with unusual customer transactions, including requests to make payment to, or receive payment from a different company than the one P&G is buying from or selling to.
 You must only conduct business with third parties that are willing to provide you with proper information so that P&G can determine whether the payments are appropriate.

 Without advance permission from appropriate Legal and Tax personnel, you must never: